razcodes/feedreadertesting/README.md

 #### Steps required to successfully run the application

+* Download the repository files.
-Run the `index.html` file with your browser in order to load the website locally.
+* Run the `index.html` file with your browser in order to load the website locally.

 #### What did I learn?